rmukh/spherical_ridgelets/README.md

         make

-5.1.
-You can also use *make* with multi-threading option in a way:
+Note: You can also use *make* with multi-threading option in a way:

         make -j#of_threads, e.g make -j4